In Short

 Can the Tenant Issue a Notice to Remedy a Breach?

-The majority of commercial leases do not provide a provision for tenants to issue a notice to remedy a breach to the landlord.
+The majority of commercial leases do not provide a provision for tenants to issue a notice to the landlord to remedy a breach.
 However, if the tenant believes the landlord has breached the lease, nothing prevents them from issuing a similar notice to the landlord to remedy a breach.
-If a commercial lease includes a clause that defines the format of a notice to remedy, the tenant should follow this format.
+If a commercial lease includes a clause that defines the format of a notice to remedy or if there are legislative format requirements, the tenant must follow this format.

 What Should a Commercial Tenant be Looking Out For?

-To determine how their commercial lease treats breaches, a tenant should review the lease and consider the:
+To find out how their commercial lease treats breaches, a tenant should review the lease and consider the:

 - timeframe to remedy a breach before the landlord serves a notice to remedy;

-- the minimum period they have to remedy a breach after receiving a notice.
+- the minimum period they have to remedy a breach after receiving a notice; and

-In a commercial lease, there is no legislation that imposes a minimum standard for what the lease may contain.
-This makes it even more important to thoroughly review the lease to determine the potential rights and obligations.
+In a commercial lease, no legislation imposes a minimum standard for the contents of the lease.
+However, the legislation usually requires a reasonable period.
+This makes it even more important to thoroughly review the lease to determine your rights and obligations.

 Key Takeaways

-A landlord will send a notice to remedy a breach when the tenant fails to fulfil an obligation of their commercial lease.
-The lease will define when the landlord can send a notice to remedy, so the tenant should pay careful attention to these terms.
-The notice to remedy allows the tenant to fix the breach before the landlord takes more serious action such as eviction.
+A landlord will send a notice to remedy a breach when the tenant fails to fulfil an obligation in their commercial lease.
+In most cases, the lease will specify when the landlord can send a notice to remedy, so the tenant should be aware of these terms.
+The breach notice allows the tenant to remedy the breach before the landlord takes more serious action, such as repossessing the premises and terminating the lease.

 We appreciate your feedback – your submission has been successfully received.